Why everyone should live on an island in Queensland

 Take time out to stare

 Don’t visit an island with a fixed agenda.
-You’d be surprised how many things there are to look at: Brahminy Kites circling on the thermals, whales in winter, dolphins year-round, rare dugongs making a public appearance.
+You’d be surprised how many things there are to look at: the waves washing ashore as the tide comes in, whales in winter, dolphins year-round, rare dugongs making a public appearance.
 Allow some time to lie in a hammock and check it all out.

 Chances are the local golf club of any island will be the place where the biggest larrikins gather.
 Even if you can barely hit a club, take the time to knock a few balls around and escape the tourists for a while.